mongodb-partners/Azure_Champion_Lab2_PowerAutomate_PowerApps/README.md

 ### Prerequisites:

   1. Spin up a MongoDB Atlas cluster

       a.
 Configure Atlas Environment
       Register for a new Atlas Account [here](https://www.mongodb.com/docs/atlas/tutorial/create-atlas-account/#register-a-new-service-account).
 Follow steps from 1 and 2 (Create an Atlas account, Deploy a Free cluster) to set up the Atlas environment.
 In Step 2 (Deploy a Free cluster), Give the cluster name as **“Sandbox”.**
       b.
 Enable the Data API in Atlas [here](https://www.mongodb.com/docs/atlas/api/data-api/#1.-enable-the-data-api).
      Under Data API Access dropdown, choose **Read And Write** option.
      Save the **URL Endpoint** which will be used at a later stage to configure **MongoDBDataAPI.**
       c.
 Create a Data API Key [here](https://www.mongodb.com/docs/atlas/api/data-api/#2.-create-a-data-api-key)
-  **Note: Save it as this is the only time you can retrieve the full private key.**
+  **Note: Save it as this is the only time you can retrieve the full private key.**.
   2. Create a Blob Storage
      a.
 Login to your Azure account.
 If you don't have an Azure account, subscribe to the free account using the link [here](https://azure.microsoft.com/en-in/free/).
      b.
 Create a blob storage account.
 You can follow the steps provided in [Microsoft Link](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).
      c.
 Create 1 container called **"documents"**.
 Select **Public access level** as **“Container (anonymous read access for containers and blobs)”**.